When Jordan and I bought our home, I really felt like we had researched everything.

 As two type A-ish people (an engineer and accountant), we tend to overthink and over-research most decisions we need to make.
 When we decided to buy a home we had spreadsheets upon spreadsheets tracking historical prices, neighborhood comps, rental prices, and more.
 We had created model scenarios for just about every situation we could think of.

 But even with that much forethought, there was a lot that we were surprised by.
 From the search to years after we closed, there were a lot of financial missteps we narrowly avoided.

 If you’ve decided that buying a house is right for you (not sure?
-Check out this article), read on for some things I definitely wish someone had told me before we purchased our home.
+Check out this article: Is It Better to Rent or Buy a House?), read on for some things I definitely wish someone had told me before we purchased our home.

 And continue reading past those 8 for things other Worth Project members wished they knew.